Favorite Foods of the Northeastern United States

 The Beautiful Swimmer

 For many food-minded folks, Maryland means one thing: the blue crab.
 This fast-moving crustacean ("the beautiful swimmer") populates the waters of Chesapeake Bay and features prominently in crab cakes and soups.
 Often it is simply packed with dry spices and steamed whole in beer.
 Many crab houses prepare their own spice blends.
-These spicy seasoning blends were influenced by former slaves of the Caribbean, who brought a taste for island spices when they resettled around the Chesapeake Bay.
+These spicy seasoning blends were influenced by formerly enslaved people of the Caribbean, who brought a taste for island spices when they resettled around the Chesapeake Bay.

 More Recipes and Links